Skip to content

 Contractually Illegal

-A Contractual Illegality on your schedule occurs whenever you are scheduled to fly two sequences back-to-back, and the first sequence is delayed arriving back into base giving you more than the FAR required rest but less than the JCBA contractually required rest between the two sequences.
+A Contractual Illegality on your schedule occurs whenever you are scheduled to fly two sequences back-to-back, and the first sequence is delayed arriving back into base giving you more than the FAR required rest but less than the CBA contractually required rest between the two sequences.

 For this example, our flight attendant is a Lineholder with two back-to-back domestic trips.